MediaComem/comem-archidep/subjects/automated-testing/README.md

 ### Write JavaScript unit tests

-In the previous exercice, the functions you were testing were implemented in PHP.
+In the previous exercise, the functions you were testing were implemented in PHP.
 Since the tests actually execute the functions, they must be implemented in PHP as well.

 Now you will switch to this [sample JavaScript project][js-sample] implemented with [Node.js][node] (a server-side JavaScript runtime).